sameer302/Supporting_Codes/Github.md

 # How to create a new branch and push changes to it ?
 `git checkout -b sam-feature`
 `git push origin sam-feature`

-# Virtual environment is not pushed to github unless explicitly added

 # To reset a particular commit but preserve the changes and then push this to github
    `git reset --soft <commit_id of last commit before the commit we want to reset>`